SKnoedler/Portfolio/README.md

 - ### Independent Projects
-	- [Short Post about Deep Probabilistic Programming](https://www.linkedin.com/pulse/deep-probabilistic-programming-steffen-knödler/): One of our Data Science professors Thomas Hamelryck introduced us to Deep Probabilistic Programming during one of our lectures.
-This short blog post on LinkedIn introduces the idea of Deep PP and explains what it is about.
-I think Deep Probabilistic Programming is a very exciting field of study and I cannot wait to learn more.
+	- [Short Post about Deep Probabilistic Programming](https://www.linkedin.com/pulse/deep-probabilistic-programming-steffen-knödler/): One of our Data Science professors Thomas Hamelryck introduced us to Deep Probabilistic Programming (Deep PP) during a lecture in the second semester of my studies.
+This short blog post on LinkedIn introduces the idea of Deep PP and explains what it is  all about.
+I think Deep PP is a very exciting field of study and I cannot wait to learn more.